Siewert leads No. 23 Colorado past Washington State 78-56 - WHIZ News

 Washington State: The Cougars had their best offensive showing of the season last time out in an 89-76 win over Oregon State but struggled to replicate the performance against Colorado’s stout defense.

-Colorado: The Buffaloes hit the boards on both ends of the court and finished with a nearly 2-1 advantage in rebounds.
+Colorado: The Buffaloes hit the boards on both sides of the floor and finished with a nearly 2-1 advantage in rebounds.
 Siewert and Battey each had a double-double.

 UP NEXT

-Washington State: The Cougars seek their first win against Utah on Saturday night at the Huntsman Center, where they have gone 0-10 since 1969.
+Washington State: The Cougars seek their first win against Utah on Saturday night at the Huntsman Center, where they are 0-10 since 1969.

 Colorado: Hosts Washington on Saturday night.